smashmath/smashmath/_projects/newnormalized.md

 This method requires no differentiating, but it requires finding the eigenvectors of an $$n\times n$$ matrix.
 This is trivial for a computer, and for this reason it is by far the fastest way to compute them that way.
 This system is very easy to put into Wolfram Alpha, for example.

 Doing this by hand, however, is a different story.
 Even just computing the characteristic polynomial can be tedious to do by hand.
 That said!
 The roots of the characteristic polynomial of $$B^T$$ are the same as the roots of the characteristic polynomial of \eqref{prob}.
-So you already know the characteristic polynomial and eigenvalues going in.
+So, assuming you already factored the characteristic polynomial in the process of solving the for the homogeneous solutions, you know the eigenvalues going in.

 Furthermore, the matrix is simple enough that finding eigenvectors is not too difficult.
 In fact, I found a formula for the eigenvectors: